upekesha/upekesha/README.md

 😄 Pronouns: she / her / hers / ella

 🛸 Detect and Avoid Algorithm Project
-- Simple algorithm to detect nearby drones and avoid
+- Simple algorithm (see <main.cpp>) to detect nearby drones and avoid

 🔭 I’m looking to collaborate on open source projects such as :
 - autonomous vehicles (ground, air or maritime), drones, EVTOL and more